 - businesses, not their customers, should meet the costs of resolving complaints

-Our service continues to be free for consumers.
+Our service continues to be free for the consumers and small businesses which use us.

 Every year the FCA collects a levy from all businesses that are covered by our service and are currently regulated by the FCA.
 These businesses must pay the levy whether or not we’ve received any complaints about them.